SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Evaluation

 \subsubsection{Enhancement of Existing Unlearning Methods}

-To further demonstrate the universality and composability of \saferedirector, we evaluate its ability to enhance the forgetting performance of a diverse set of state-of-the-art unlearning methods.
-Specifically, we report improvements across three dimensions: forgetting effectiveness, content preservation, and adversarial robustness.
+To further evaluate the composability of \saferedirector, we examine whether it can enhance a diverse set of existing unlearning methods and illustrate the performance after augmenting various unlearning pipelines with \saferedirector in Figure~\ref{fig:improvement} (Quantitative results are in Table~\ref{apptab:robustness_improve} in Appendix~\ref{app_subsubsec:enhance}).
+Specifically, as shown in Figure~\ref{fig:improvement}, we report improvements across three dimensions: forgetting effectiveness, content preservation, and adversarial robustness.

 \textbf{Forgetting}.
-Fig.~\ref{fig:fsr_improvement} presents the FSR for each baselines before and after integrating \saferedirector.
-Across all methods, the inclusion of \saferedirector consistently leads to substantial improvements in FSR.
-For baselines with moderate or low forgetting performance—such as DoCo, UCE, SafeGen, and SafeCLIP—the enhanced pipeline achieves FSRs approaching or reaching 100\%, indicating complete suppression of the targeted concept.
-For stronger baselines like MACE, RECE, ConceptPrune, and Receler, \saferedirector further improves performance, frequently elevating FSR beyond 99.9\%.
-ESD similarly reaches perfect forgetting with the integration of \saferedirector.
+The { Skyblue} bars show that integrating \saferedirector generally improves FSR across the evaluated methods.
+Especially, for baselines with moderate or low forgetting performance, such as DoCo, UCE, SafeGen, and SafeCLIP, the improvements here range from 6.83\% to 50.54\%, bringing the final FSR approaching or reaching 100\%, indicating strong suppression of the targeted concept.

-These results confirm that \saferedirector can significantly amplify the effectiveness of a wide range of unlearning pipelines, regardless of their internal mechanisms or component choices.
-Representative visual cases are provided in Appendix~\ref{app_subsubsec:enhance}, Fig.~\ref{fig:case_improve}.